xzan8189/Gym-IoT/README.md

 * **Weight charts**: In this way we can track the change of our weight
 * **Workout videos**: Even if the client is away for work, he can still train with our instructors.
-* **Training Card**: Recommending a training schedule based on the customer’s performance, which contains all the machines and exercises to execute.